The Occupant

-The Occupant (Hogar) is a 2020 Spanish thriller drama film directed by David Pastor and Àlex Pastor, and written by David Pastor and Àlex Pastor.
+The Occupant (Hogar) is a 2020 Spanish thriller drama film written and directed by David Pastor and Àlex Pastor.

 Plot

-The plot revolves around Javier Muñoz (Javier Gutiérrez), a former executive who is forced to sell his apartment because of unemployment.
+The plot revolves around Javier Muñoz (Javier Gutiérrez), a former executive, who is forced to sell his apartment because of unemployment.
 He becomes obsessed with the new occupants, and begins infiltrating their lives.

 Cast

 Release

 The film was slated for a March 2020 world premiere at the Málaga Spanish Film Festival, but the event was postponed due to the COVID-19 pandemic disruption.
 It was released on March 25, 2020 on Netflix.